- What is a charity?

 Charitable Incorporated Organisation (CIO)

 A Charitable Incorporated Organisation (CIO) can be a membership organisation (like an unincorporated association) or be governed by a small group (like a trust).
 It has its own legal existence, which means it can enter into contracts and have debts and obligations in its own right.
-This provides some protection for trustees, because they are not individually liable in the same way they are with an unincorporated association or charitable trust.
-It is more complicated to set up than an unincorporated charity.
+It must register with the Charity Commission as soon as it is set up – a CIO does not officially exist until it is registered.
 More information about CIOs.

 A charitable company is a limited company with charitable aims.
 It has its own legal existence, which means it can enter into contracts and have debts and obligations in its own right.
-This provides some protection for trustees, because they are not individually liable in the same way they are with an unincorporated association or charitable trust.
+It must be registered with Companies House (in order to become a company), and then must also register with the Charity Commission if its income is over £5,000.
 More information about Charitable Companies.

-Every unincorporated charity and Charitable Company with a gross annual income of £5,000 or more must register with the Charity Commission.
+In England and Wales, every charitable unincorporated association, charitable trust and charitable company with a gross annual income of £5,000 or more must register with the Charity Commission.
 Once a charity reaches this threshold, it should register in the following financial year.
 Already registered charities below the £5,000 threshold will remain on the register.

-All Charitable Incorporated Organisations (CIOs) have to register with the Charity Commission, regardless of their annual income.
+All Charitable Incorporated Organisations (CIOs) must register with the Charity Commission, regardless of their annual income.
 CIOs do not formally exist as charities until they are registered.

 - It can be easier to obtain grants.
 Many funders give grants only to registered charities.